HIV and Sexually Transmitted Diseases (STDs)

 What is an STD?

-STD stands for sexually transmitted disease.
-STDs are sometimes called sexually transmitted infections (STIs).
+STD stands for sexually transmitted disease, also called sexually transmitted infections (STIs).
 STDs are infections that spread from person to person through sexual activity, including anal, vaginal, or oral sex.
 STDs are caused by bacteria, parasites, and viruses.

 What is the connection between HIV and other STDs?